 - The platform converts the text “$2,100” into voice and it is amplified through the device.

 This would clearly be a fantastic and yet simple hands-free experience for a consumer: no logins, no ancillary screens, no navigation – just productivity and the information you want.

-Now imagine if there was a follow up response to the credit card balance.
+Imagine if there was a follow-up response to the credit card balance.
 Your bank could inform you that you qualify for a $2,100 personal line of credit that would lower your interest rate from 19.75% to 9.50% and could be available to you within 24 hours.

-We are still not there when it comes to conversational design, but when integrated with internal systems, we are seeing some exciting B2B use cases.
+Generally, the technology is not quite there to accommodate conversational design, but when integrated with internal systems, we are seeing some exciting B2B use cases.

 Spotlight on B2B Voice Interactions